-To find a network pharmacy, you can look in your Provider Directory, visit our website (www.solishealthplans.com), or call Member Services (phone numbers are printed on the back cover of this booklet).
+To find a network pharmacy, you can look in your Pharmacy Directory, visit our website (www.solishealthplans.com), or call Member Services (phone numbers are printed on the back cover of this booklet).

 You may go to any of our network pharmacies.
-If you switch from one network pharmacy to another, and you need a refill of a drug you have been taking, you can ask to have your prescription transferred to your new network pharmacy.
+If you switch from one network pharmacy to another, and you need a refill of a drug you have been taking, you can ask either to have a new prescription written by a provider or to have your prescription transferred to your new network pharmacy.